 The top 3 reasons you should choose a GIA Certificate

 You want to get what you pay for.
 And you want to know what you have!
 GIA does the strictest diamond certification out there.
 So, there is no question that the diamond grade on your certificate is the actual quality of your stone.
 No hemming and hawing.
 There will be no needing to argue that “it’s just as good as…”.
 Choosing diamond with a GIA certificate means you have independent, unbiased proof of your diamond’s quality, from the gold standard lab.

 A GIA diamond certification is recognized and respected as the best.
 This ring is one of the most important purchases you’ll make in your life.
 Choosing a diamond with a GIA certificate ensures that your partner (and your insurer!) knows exactly what’s on her finger.
 Also, in the event you want to upgrade or pass down your diamond to a beloved child, a GIA certificate offers unchallenged proof of the quality of your stone.

 3. A GIA certificate protects your investment

 When you go to insure your ring, your insurer will know and trust GIA.
 So, in the event of loss or theft, you’ll get max value back.
 Also, in the event you want to sell your diamond, the most desired diamond certification is GIA, ensuring you’ll get the best price.

 I have more questions!!

 Have more questions about diamond certification?
 Or, want help understanding or choosing the perfect certified diamond?
-Drop us a line and Do Amore’s GIA graduate gemologist will happily discuss diamond certification benefits with you!
+Send us a note here, or email us at [email protected] and Do Amore’s GIA graduate gemologist will happily discuss diamond certification benefits with you!